 However, families face many barriers to keeping their children in school.

 - Many caregivers cannot afford school fees, supplies, or a uniform.

 - Illness and inadequate nutrition cause poor concentration and prolonged absences.

 - Many children, in particular orphaned children, do not have a birth certificate which is required for school registration and advancement to higher levels.

 - Many children lack basic apparel such as shoes.

 - Long distances to school keep children at home.

 - Keeping girls in school presents additional challenges.
 Societal traditions place more importance on educating boys and lack of menstrual supplies interrupts regular attendance.
-Yet educating girls and women is vital to raising families and countries out of poverty.

 There is no “one-off” solution.
 Keeping children in school requires a commitment to working with families to address a range of issues.